-I graduated from the UCL MSc in Surveying course in 2002 and worked for the Severn Partnership for the following 10 years.
-During this time I developed the in-house laser scanning capabilities and became a very experienced railway surveyor.
+I graduated from the UCL MSc in Surveying course in 2002 and worked for the Severn Partnership for the following decade.
+During this time I developed the in-house laser scanning capabilities and became an experienced railway surveyor.
 I was responsible for end to end management of laser scanning projects and have delivered numerous tunnel and railway station survey projects.
 In 2008 I spent a year working as Survey Project Engineer in the Network Rail WCML LSI team gaining valuable insights to how large scale projects are delivered and dealing with survey related issues.
-Major recent projects include; 70 miles of Sheffield to St Pancreas railway survey, Brighton Royal Sussex Hospital Scan to BIM and Crossrail Control Validation survey.
-In September 2012 I joined Consolidated Gulf Company as Technical Manager providing laser scanning and survey expertise for the International Business department.
+In September 2012 I joined CGC in Qatar as Technical Manager providing laser scanning and survey expertise for the International Business department.
 December 2014 I joined WorleyParsons as a Senior Project Engineer and the laser scanning focal point for the Design and Engineering Services Contract (DESC) for Maersk Oil Qatar.
 I am currently managing 30+ brownfield projects providing as built laser scanning and dimensional control services and delivering Workover and rig tie in projects.